 1976 – 1996

 Throughout this period, the Tampa Bay Buccaneers logo was a pirate.
-The artist decided to make the pirate special, not like the emblems of the pirates of other teams.
-The corsair is depicted with a dagger in his teeth, a large earring, with a mustache and a wide-brimmed hat with a large feather.
+The artist decided to make the pirate special, unlike the emblems of the pirates of other teams.
+The pirate is depicted with a dagger in his teeth, a large earring, a mustache, and a wide-brimmed hat with a large feather.
 Bucco Bruce (such a nickname he received) smiles slyly and squints his left eye.
-The author admitted that this is the result of the arranged images of Errol Flynn, Jean LaFitte, and the musketeer D’Artagnon.
+The author admitted that this resulted from the arranged images of Errol Flynn, Jean LaFitte, and the musketeer D’Artagnon.

 1997 – 2013